 Short-term rent assistance

 Families shouldn’t have to choose between paying for rent, paying for food or paying for heat.
 A little extra help during a period of illness or unemployment can keep a family from facing homelessness.
 That’s why United Way invests in short-term rent assistance.
+Click the links below for more information about our short-term rent assistance partners and how to receive help.

 Free tax prep assistance